P-Layer-app/download/README.md

 `Crossfade (sec)`:

 1. This is the overlap duration between two tracks.
+2. Available presets include `0.5` seconds for very short tail fade-outs.
-2. In P-Layer, the next track does not fade in; it starts instantly at full level at transition time.
+3. In P-Layer, the next track does not fade in; it starts instantly at full level at transition time.
-3. When the second track starts, the first track begins fading out.
+4. When the second track starts, the first track begins fading out.
-4. `Crossfade` defines how long this tail fade-out lasts.
+5. `Crossfade` defines how long this tail fade-out lasts.

 In other words: